 - 1. An application for admission with a non-refundable \$10 application fee; - 2.
 Official secondary school transcripts, translated into English, listing all courses taken, grading system and grades earned; - 3.
 If applicant has completed college level courses, an official college transcript, translated into English, listing all courses taken, course descriptions, grades earned and grading system; - 4.
-Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and earn a score of 500 or better (a computerized test score of 173 or better is necessary).
-Information regarding The Next Generation TOEFL (Internet-Based Testing) is forthcoming.
-Please contact Admissions directly for more information.
-For information regarding test contact: TOEFL, Educational Testing Service, Rosedale Road, Princeton, NJ 08541 USA, (609) 921-9000, www.toefl.org - 5.
+TOEFL: Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
+A minimum score of 61 (Internet-based), 173 (computer-based) or 500 (paper-based) is required for admission.
+For information regarding the TOEFL test contact: TOEFL, Educational Testing Service, Rosedale Road, Princeton, NJ 08541, USA, (609) 921-9000, www.toefl.org. - 5.
 Letter from the financial institution that holds the funds of the person financially responsible for the student's educational and living expenses.
 The statement must be on official letterhead, list the sponsor's name and the amount of money available for the student.
 The document must be in English and if the currency held is not in U.S. dollars the exchange rate must be listed. - 6.
 Affidavit or letter of support from the person who will be financially responsible for the student.
 This letter should include the student's name and their intent to attend New Hampshire Community Technical College-Manchester, as well as the amount of money available for the student's education and living expenses.
 The letter must be signed by the sponsor and must be in English. - 7.
 If the applicant is currently in this country, we will also require copies of current passport and immigration documents including a Visa, Duration of Status (D/S) stamp on I-20.
 We will also need his/her address in the country that (s)he plans to return to once (s)he graduates from this college. - 8.
 High demand programs with limited enrollments may not be available to international students.
 We recommend confirming that the program to which you are applying is open to international students prior to applying.

-Applicants (or their spouses) must have enough money available in an account to cover a minimum of one year of expenses that include: out-ofstate tuition, fees, living expenses, and books.
+Applicants (or their spouses) must have enough money available in an account to cover a minimum of one year of expenses that include: out-of-state tuition, fees, living expenses, and books.
 All of the above documentation must be submitted and the student accepted before a Certificate of Eligibility (I-20) for an F-1 visa will be issued.
 All F-1 students must be full-time (12 credit hours or more) each semester (except summer) in order to maintain their visa status.
-International students must meet with the International Student Counselor in the Center for Academic Planning and Support (CAPS) upon arrival.
+International students must meet with the International Student Counselor in the Center for Academic Planning and Support (CAPS) upon arrival